White Chocolate Coconut Pudding: Ultralight Backpacking Dessert Recipe

 HOME

 • Put all ingredients in a large mixing bowl.
-See meal prep tip below.
+See the meal prep tip below.

 • Stir to mix well.

-• Divide into four equal 3 oz (84 g) portions and put into bags or containers to be used in the backcountry.
+• Divide into four equal 3 oz (84 g) portions and put into bags or containers for use in the backcountry.

 FIELD

-• Add 4 oz (120 mL) very cold water to the bag or container.
+• Add 4 oz (120 mL) of very cold water to the bag or container.

-• If possible, put the bag or container in cold water or snow to encourage the pudding to thicken further.
+• Let stand for approximately 3 minutes or until the desired consistency is achieved.
+If possible, put the bag or container in cold water or snow to further encourage the pudding to thicken.

 • Stir to mix well and enjoy!